lynnfaraday/aresmush.com/_root/tutorials/code/arg-parsers.md

 ## Arg Parsers

 The `ArgParser` class helps to split up commands that are in more complex formats, like "mail players=subject/message".
-There are a variety of common parsers available.
-You can use them with the `parse_args` method of the command class.
+It is used in conjunction with the `cmd.parse_args` method.
 For example:

     def parse_args
       args = cmd.parse_args(ArgParser.arg1_equals_arg2)